The 60-second version

 The 12-15% bodyweight target

 The military standard ruck weight for sustained marching is 30 percent of body weight, which is too much for a recreational ruck.
 Knapik's injury data showed steeply rising musculoskeletal complaint rates above 25 percent of body weight, especially in unconditioned ruckers.
-The Orr et al. (2015) Australian Defence Force review pegged the recreational sweet spot at 10 to 20 percent of body weight.
+Recreational guidance sits well under that threshold, in the range this article recommends below.

 For most adults starting a rucking practice, 12 to 15 percent of body weight is the productive target.
 A 70-kg person carries 8 to 10 kg.
 A 90-kg person carries 11 to 14 kg.
 The 14-kg headline figure in this article reflects a 95-100 kg adult at the lower end of the productive range.
 Start lighter — 5 to 7 kg for the first month — and add weight in 2-kg increments every two to three weeks.